2600hz/kazoo/doc/engineering/kz_globals.md

 1. Receive an AMQP `register` payload with `State="pending"`.
 2. Check the local ETS table for the Name
   a.
-If not found, reply back to request with `State="pending"`
+If not found, reply back to request with `State="none"`
   b.
 If found:
       1. Reply back to request with the value of `state` in the ETS entry (`none`, `local`, `remote`)
       2. Advertise the registration so all remote nodes can update their local ETS (if needed)